sbiemont/fugologic/readme.md

 Fugologic is a naive implementation of a fuzzy logic system.

-## Roadmap

-1. Add a full example using `builder.Builder` with `fuzzy.Engine` creation
-2. Auto sort the list of `fuzzy.Engine` when creating a `fuzzy.System` (using graph detection cycle)

 ## Getting started

-For more example, see [/fugologic/fuzzy/engine_test.go](https://github.com/sbiemont/fugologic/blob/master/fuzzy/engine_test.go)
+For more example, see [/fugologic/example/example_test.go](https://github.com/sbiemont/fugologic/blob/master/example/example_test.go)

 ## Define the system